OMSAS – University of Ottawa

 Full-time Requirement

-We accept applications from students in good standing who will have successfully completed at least 3 years of full-time studies (5 courses per semester each year) in any undergraduate program leading to a bachelor’s degree, at a recognized university.
+We accept applications from students in good standing who will have successfully completed at least 3 years of full-time studies (5 courses per term each year) in any undergraduate program leading to a university bachelor’s degree.

-Any academic year comprised of 4 courses per semester will be recognized as full-time and counted in the cumulative grade point average (cGPA) calculation provided that the missing courses (credits) to fulfill the full-time (5 courses per semester) requirement is completed within another academic year or as summer course(s).
+• Any academic year comprised of 4 courses per term will be recognized as full-time, provided that the missing courses (credits) to fulfill the full-time (5 courses per term) requirement are completed within another academic year or as summer course(s).

-Any year with less than 4 courses per semester will not count as a full-time year of study.
+• Any year with fewer than 4 courses per term will not count as a full-time year of study.

-A full-time summer semester does not replace a semester of studies within an academic year (except for co-op programs).
+• A full-time spring-summer term does not replace a term of studies within an academic year (except for co-op programs).

-Advanced Placement (AP), International Baccalaureate (IB) and transfer units are not recognized as fulfillment of full-time studies requirement.
+• Advanced Placement (AP), International Baccalaureate (IB) and transfer credits cannot be used to satisfy the full-time studies requirement.

-We will not recognize full-time studies completed by distance education, since the spirit of the full-time studies requirement is to be able to assess and compare how candidates succeed in a full-time course load and to predict their performance and ability to cope with the rigorous demands of the medical program.
+• We will not recognize full-time studies completed by distance education, since the spirit of the full-time studies requirement is to be able to assess and compare how applicants succeed in an in-person, full-time course load and to predict their performance and ability to cope with the rigorous demands of the medical program.

-Furthermore, the Admissions Committee reserves the right to assess, in your program:
+Furthermore, the Admissions Committee reserves the right to assess:

 We generally consider professional degrees earned at Canadian institutions as undergraduate degrees.

-We will assess applications individually during the evaluation process once you submit your application to OMSAS.
+We do not pre-assess files; we will assess applications individually during the evaluation process once you submit your application to OMSAS.

-You must complete all admission requirements including the prerequisite courses by the beginning of June preceding admission into the MD Program.
+You must complete all admission requirements by June 1 preceding admission into the MD Program.

-If you are applying with more than 3 years of undergraduate studies or have completed more than 1 undergraduate degree at the time of application, you are eligible to apply if you have at least 3 years of full-time studies leading to the obtention of a university bachelor’s degree.
+You are eligible to apply if you have completed at least 3 years of full-time studies in an undergraduate program leading to a university bachelor’s degree.

 The 3 years of full-time studies do not necessarily need to be consecutive nor be in the same bachelor’s degree program.

-- You have completed all admission requirements, including prerequisite courses, by the beginning of June preceding admission into the MD Program.
+• You have completed all admission requirements by June 1 preceding admission into the MD Program.

-To satisfy the 3 years of full-time studies requirement, you are also required to complete 2 academic terms within each trimester year (fall, winter and summer).
+To satisfy the 3 years of full-time studies requirement, each completed year of study must have at least 2 academic terms per trimester (fall, winter and spring-summer).

-Any academic year where you completed 2 work terms will not count as part of the 3 prerequisite years of full-time studies and, therefore, the grades obtained for the 1 semester of academic work completed within this year will not be used in the cGPA calculation.
+Any academic year where you completed 2 work terms will not count as part of the 3 required years of full-time studies and, therefore, the grades obtained during the academic term will not be used in the cumulative grade point average (CGPA) calculation.

 We do not accept applications directly from CEGEP or community college.